 If you’re just starting out in t-shirt design, you’ll find it’s pretty easy.
 There’s some old tricks that professionals have up their sleeves that can mean the difference between products that are okay and products that make you money.
 Here’s one of the tips we give most often.

 This article covers the common “removing the white background” issue and how to deal with it.
-This is when a Teemill designer has created an amazing design on the computer or often by hand ready for the tee – but when the design is uploaded, there’s a white background around the design making it look like a square, that needs to be removed.
+This is when a Teemill designer has created an amazing design on the computer or often by hand ready for the tee – when the design is uploaded, there’s a white background around the design making it look like a square, that needs to be removed.

-In the 21st century where everyone has a computer and access to photoshop or similar, there’s no reason why even startups and small charities can’t produce amazing quality designs.
+In the 21st century where everyone has a computer and access to Photoshop or similar, there’s no reason why even startups and small charities can’t produce amazing quality designs.
 Consumers have come to expect it.

-Many of the features designed in to Teemill are based on values like this, and automatically kick in to make sure your t-shirt store is successful.
-This includes the ability to detect that you are trying to launch a product where the design has a background that needs removing: In this case, the system may reject it – and refer you to this blog.
+Many of the features designed in Teemill are based on values like this, and automatically kick in to make sure your t-shirt store is successful.
+This includes the ability to detect you’re trying to launch a product where the design has a background that needs removing: In this case, the system may reject it – and refer you to this blog.
 Please don’t be annoyed!
 It’s in your best interests to launch products that are more likely to make you money, even if it takes you 5 minutes to clean up the design – removing the background on your designs is worth it.